 Morning: London Eye and river cruise

 If you have time, there are plenty more attractions to visit near the London Eye.
 The SEA LIFE London aquarium is home to one of Europe's largest collections of global marine life, and has full disabled access with lifts to all levels and disabled toilets on every floor.
+For detailed information, visit AccessAble's SEA LIFE London aquarium access guide.

 Afternoon: Tate Modern and Shakespeare's Globe